arashiwalker/Cupcake/README.md

 # _Epicodus / Arashi Walker_

-#### _All the News That's Fit to Scrape, 10/26/2019_
+#### _All the News That's Fit to Scrape, 10/10/2018_

 #### By _Arashi Walker_

 ## Overview

-* In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your mongojs and Cheerio muscles to scrape news from another site.
+* Messing with HTML and javascript to make a simple cupcake store website.

 ## functions/features